untangle/mfw_build/README.md

-Create a new VM using the vdi image, but *do not boot it* before changing its network settings: you want the 1st interface to be some some of an internal net, without a need for connectivity (this will be eth0, which OpenWRT uses as its internal interface), and the 2nd interface should ideally be bridged (this will be eth1, used as the external interface by OpenWRT)
+Create a new VM using the vdi image, but *do not boot it* before changing its network settings: you want the 1st interface to be some some of an internal net, without a need for connectivity (this will be eth0, which OpenWrt uses as its internal interface), and the 2nd interface should ideally be bridged (this will be eth1, used as the external interface by OpenWrt)

 Beware: SSH will by default not require a password!